3 Analytic Geometry

 ϕ

-= (r cos ϕ, r sin ϕ) in polar co-ordinates, we conclude that
+= (r cos ϕ, r sin ϕ) in polar co-ordinates and combining the above observations,

 y